EndPointCorp/end-point-blog/2020/04/01/magento-2-creating-a-custom-module.html.md

 - `app/code/{vendor}/`
 - `vendor/{vendor}/`

 If your module is intended for a specific website you’re working on, you can use the first option.
-But if you’re creating a module with the intention of it being used on several websites, it’s best to choose the second option.
+If you’re creating a module with the intention of it being used on several websites, it’s best to choose the second option.
 We’ll use the first for this example.

-Let’s create a directory named `EndPoint` (our vendor name) and a subdirectory inside it, `MyModule`:
+Let’s create a directory named `EndPoint` (our vendor name) with a subdirectory inside it, `MyModule`:

 ```bash
 cd {website_root}